-Without further ado let’s get into nitric oxide boosting food.
+Without further ado let’s get into it.
 When assessing the blood flow boosting qualities of a given food we will mostly utilize the micronutrient composition in order to determine its blood flow boosting capability.
 Certain micronutrients will be more effective than others due to their rate of absorption and role in the nitric oxide synthesis pathway.

 While we can consume any and all of these ingredients through strategic supplementation, it’s typically better to consume the nutrients directly through food because they will usually be better absorbed by the body.
 In order to view the blood flow boosting capability of individual foods we will separate these into a few categories based on their micronutrient composition.

-By consuming additional l-arginine we are able to directly increase our plasma arginine levels in our blood.
+By consuming additional through our diet l-arginine we are able to directly increase our plasma arginine levels in our blood.
 Some foods that are rich in l-arginine include: